tcpalmer/nina-scheduler/faqs.md

 >
 > It might also help to use a planetarium program like Stellarium to check your target, timing, and circumstances and compare against the scheduler.
 >
 > The [Scheduler Preview](scheduler-preview.html) is a great tool to see what the Planning Engine will do - just be aware of the differences between preview and real execution in the NINA Sequencer.
-You can also use the View Details button on the previewer to see details on the planning process, include targets considered and scoring runs.
+You can also use the View Details button on the previewer to see details on the planning process, including targets considered and scoring runs.

 _I don't see much from the plugin in the NINA log - isn't it logging?_